xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default useStreamMessages;
     ```

 3. In the `my-app`/`src` folder, update the existing `App.js` file to enable the app to display messages and stream messages using the `useStreamMessages` hook you just created, as shown in the highlighted code.
-You can copy this code and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5#diff-3d74dddefb6e35fbffe3c76ec0712d5c416352d9449e2fcc8210a9dee57dff67--><!--Correct descr of what this step is doing?
+Copy this code and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5#diff-3d74dddefb6e35fbffe3c76ec0712d5c416352d9449e2fcc8210a9dee57dff67--><!--Correct descr of what this step is doing?
 For example, the addition of line 5 enables message streaming, but the rest of the changes are about providing a way to display messages in the conversation, yes?-->

     ```js {5,10-11,42-51} showLineNumbers
     import { useContext } from "react";